permafrost-dev/node-ray/README.md

 </p>

 # node-ray
-### The official javascript, TypeScript, and NodeJS integration for Ray.
+### The official Node/JS & TypeScript integration for Ray - Understand and fix bugs faster.

 The package can be installed in any NodeJS, ES6+, or TypeScript application to send data to the [Ray app](https://myray.app).